integritychain/fips203/fuzz/README.md

-This is a work in progress, but off to a strong start.
+This is a work in progress, but good results currently.

 ~~~
 Fuzzing